 So, pay attention to these simple explanations so you can learn how to use Brazilian Portuguese pronouns the right way and even get a refresher on English pronouns.

-By the way, if you want to learn Portuguese fast and have fun while doing it, my top recommendation is Portuguese Uncovered which teaches you through StoryLearning®.
+By the way, if you want to learn Portuguese fast (including Portuguese pronouns) and have fun while doing it, my top recommendation is Portuguese Uncovered which teaches you through StoryLearning®.

 With Portuguese Uncovered you’ll use my unique StoryLearning® method to learn Portuguese naturally through story… not rules.
 It’s as fun as it is effective.